richmondu/FT900/IoT/ft90x_twitter_httpclient/README.md

             CONFIG_TWITTER_ACCESS_SECRET
         5. Compile, run and verify if tweet has been posted on your Twitter account

         Note that in real-word scenario, access token & access token secret is dynamically retrieved using OAuth handshake.
+        Different access token & access token secret will be provided for different users.

 Sample request packet: